AbhijithMadhav/problem-solving/src/main/java/org/am/graphs/bfs/MinMutation.md

 Construction of an adjacency list representing this graph is not straight forward due to the nature of the edges.

 One way to go about this is an O(n^2) double loop over all the genes to determine the neighbors for each gene node.
-Assuming a word length of m, though it is 8 in this case, the complexity would be O(m * n^2).
+Assuming a word length of m, which it is 8 in this case, the complexity would be O(m * n^2).

 The BFS would take a further O(n) making the overall complexity to be O(m * n^2).
 Given that n is small, lesser than 10, the quadratic complexity is bearable